 - Identify areas of weakness and things to improve on.

 - A good reading list is important.
 Some suggestions here: PPE reading list

 - But, also do follow your own interests.
 A good economics book to read is one that you find interesting.
 There are no right and wrong choice.

-- CV – mainly about your academic studies.
+- Personal statement – mainly about your academic studies.
 Need to show why you would be a good interesting candidate.

 Be prepared to speak about any books/interests you mention in your personal statement.